rylew2/portfolio-rylew/content/project/exploring-vue.md

   - javascript
 ---

-I wanted to explore VueJS as it has been slowly growing in popularity and following a similar path as React - using superhero frameworks like <a href="https://nuxtjs.org/">Nuxt.js</a> and state management <a href="https://vuex.vuejs.org/">Vuex</a>.
+I wanted to explore VueJS as it has been slowly growing in popularity and following a similar path as React - for example, providing options to scale using superhero frameworks like <a href="https://nuxtjs.org/">Nuxt.js</a> and state management <a href="https://vuex.vuejs.org/">Vuex</a>.

 <figure class="image">
   <Image src="/images/project/exploringVue/comparison.png" alt="high level view of GitHub browser">